sunjincheng121/flink/docs/dev/table_api.md

 </div>
 </div>

-In streaming environments, window aggregates can only be computed in parallel, if they are *keyed*, i.e., there is an additional `groupBy` attribute.
-Window aggregates without additional `groupBy`, such as in the example above, can only be evaluated in a single, non-parallel task.
+In streaming environments, window aggregates can only be computed in parallel, if they are *keyed*, i.e., such as in the example above, can only be evaluated in a single, non-parallel task.
 The following example shows how to define a keyed window aggregation on a table.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">